 Hope is a natural resource too.

-With fires raging from Siberia and California to the Amazon and floods devastating communities in Belgium, China, and Cuba; while extreme weather events are increasing in frequency and intensity around the world; as the accelerating global biodiversity crisis intersects with a global pandemic; all while Indigenous Peoples continue to find their rights and their lands under threat; even the most dedicated climate defenders can experience moments of grief and anxiety.
+In recent years, the fossil-fuelled climate crisis has brought with it fires raging from Siberia to the Amazon; floods devastating communities in Pakistan, South Africa, and California; and extreme heat waves increasing in frequency and intensity around the world.
+Meanwhile, the ongoing crisis of a global pandemic intersects with accelerating biodiversity collapse, and the Russian invasion of Ukraine, the latter exacerbating energy and food insecurity.
+All the while, Indigenous Peoples continue to find their rights and their lands under threat.
+It’s no surprise that even the most dedicated climate defenders can experience moments of grief and anxiety.

 It’s a LOT.
 Like, so much.